SteveVanOpstal/uberall_api/doc/LocationsDataApi.md

-final DateTime endDateMin = 2018-02-05T12:18:12.000+01:00; // DateTime | Only locations with an endDate greater than or equal to endDateMin will be returned. final BuiltList<String> excludedLocationIds = excludedLocationIds=20&excludedLocationIds=21 for multiple locations; // BuiltList<String> | List of locationIds that should be excluded from the result final String facebookStatus = facebookStatus_example; // String | Possible values: CONNECTED, NOT_CONNECTED final String fieldMask = fieldMask=city&fieldMask=zip; // String | Possible fieldMask options ( 'id', 'name', 'identifier', 'street', 'streetNo', 'streetAndNumber', 'addressExtra', 'zip', 'city', 'province',                                 'lat', 'lng', 'addressDisplay', 'phone', 'fax', 'cellPhone', 'website', 'email', 'legalIdent', 'taxNumber', 'descriptionShort', 'descriptionLong', 'imprint',                                 'openingHoursNotes', 'status','firstSyncStarted', 'lastSyncStarted', 'autoSync', 'locationSyncable', 'businessId', 'googleInsights', 'labels') final String googleDirectoryStatus = googleDirectoryStatus_example; // String | Possible values: VERIFIED (the Google listing is verified and fully managed by us),                             UNVERIFIED (the Google listing is not verified),                             DISABLED (the Google listing is disabled),                             SUSPENDED (the Google listing is suspended),                             DUPLICATE (the Google listing is a duplicate),                             PENDING_VERIFICATION (a verification pin has been requested for the Google listing),                             NEEDS_REVERIFICATION (the verification process for the Google listing needs to be reverified),                             PENDING_REVIEW (there is no Google account connected for the listing) final String googleStatus = googleStatus_example; // String | Possible values: VERIFIED (the Google listing is verified and fully managed by us),                             VERIFICATION_STARTED (a verification pin has been requested for the Google listing),                             VERIFICATION_NOT_STARTED (the verification process has not been start for the Google listing),                             NOT_CONNECTED (there is no Google account connected for the listing),                             VERIFIED_BY_THIRD_PARTY (there is a verified listing on Google but we do not manage it) final BuiltList<String> groupIds = ; // BuiltList<String> | The groupId to which the location belongs
+final DateTime endDateMin = 2018-02-05T12:18:12.000+01:00; // DateTime | Only locations with an endDate greater than or equal to endDateMin will be returned. final BuiltList<String> excludedLocationIds = excludedLocationIds=20&excludedLocationIds=21 for multiple locations; // BuiltList<String> | List of locationIds that should be excluded from the result final String facebookStatus = facebookStatus_example; // String | Possible values: CONNECTED, NOT_CONNECTED final String fieldMask = fieldMask=city&fieldMask=zip; // String | Possible fieldMask options ( 'id', 'name', 'identifier', 'street', 'streetNo', 'streetAndNumber', 'addressExtra', 'zip', 'city', 'country',                                                                'dateCreated', 'endDate', 'province', 'lat', 'lng', 'addressDisplay', 'phone', 'fax', 'timeZone',                                                                'cellphone', 'website', 'email', 'legalIdent', 'taxNumber', 'descriptionShort',                                                                'descriptionLong', 'imprint', 'openingHoursNotes', 'status', 'photos', 'attributes',                                                                'firstSyncStarted', 'lastUpdated', 'lastSyncStarted', 'autoSync', 'locationSyncable', 'businessId', 'businessName', 'productPlanName',                                                                'googleInsights', 'labels', 'customFields', 'features', 'groups', 'openingHours', 'specialOpeningHours', 'nameDescriptor',                                                                'actionsRequired', 'profileCompleteness', 'suggestionsForFieldsAvailable', 'listingsInSync', 'activeListingsCount',                                                                'dataPoints', 'averageRating', 'directoriesMissingConnect' ) final String googleDirectoryStatus = googleDirectoryStatus_example; // String | Possible values: VERIFIED (the Google listing is verified and fully managed by us),                             UNVERIFIED (the Google listing is not verified),                             DISABLED (the Google listing is disabled),                             SUSPENDED (the Google listing is suspended),                             DUPLICATE (the Google listing is a duplicate),                             PENDING_VERIFICATION (a verification pin has been requested for the Google listing),                             NEEDS_REVERIFICATION (the verification process for the Google listing needs to be reverified),                             PENDING_REVIEW (there is no Google account connected for the listing) final String googleStatus = googleStatus_example; // String | Possible values: VERIFIED (the Google listing is verified and fully managed by us),                             VERIFICATION_STARTED (a verification pin has been requested for the Google listing),                             VERIFICATION_NOT_STARTED (the verification process has not been start for the Google listing),                             NOT_CONNECTED (there is no Google account connected for the listing),                             VERIFIED_BY_THIRD_PARTY (there is a verified listing on Google but we do not manage it) final BuiltList<String> groupIds = ; // BuiltList<String> | The groupId to which the location belongs